Car Accident Compensation

 What Damages Am I Entitled To In

 Damage to your vehicle, personal injury and loss of wages can add up in the weeks and months after a car accident.
 Attempting to negotiate car accident compensation with your insurance company can be a frustrating and stressful process.

 What damages should you be entitled to after an accident?
-This breakdown on the car accident compensation process will help explain how accident compensation works and how our team of car accident attorneys in Corpus Christi can help.
+This breakdown on the car accident compensation process will help explain how accident compensation works and how our team of car accident attorneys can help.

 Types of Compensation

 There are four types of reimbursement to be considered in a car accident compensation case.
 Most drivers consider damage to the car and injury to self as the two main categories.
 However, pain and suffering along with lost wages should also be considered when calculating car accident compensation.

 - Medical Expenses.
 This encompasses all of the expenses accrued from the accident.
 It includes ambulance rides, emergency care, follow-up appointments, and visits to specialists.
 Medical expense calculations should also include projections for long-term care and rehabilitation.